Barrel Racing - Riding Styles & Disciplines

 Barrel Racing Article and Photos Copyrighted - see credits below

-Barrel racing is a sport that does not require many props, other than having a good horse of course, and it is an incredible amount of fun for both amateurs and professionals.
+Barrel racing is a discipline sport that does not require many props, other than having a good horse of course, and it is an incredible amount of fun for both amateurs and professionals.
 All that is needed is three 55 gallon oil drums and enough ground to practice on.
-Make no mistake though, a barrel race is a lightning-fast event, times are measured in fractions of seconds, and even the slowest of barrel horses is very fast.
-To reduce those seconds and fractions of a second though, the professional rider will go for an ideal line through the pattern.

 Riders can run the cloverleaf pattern clockwise or counterclockwise.
 The most common way is to cross the starting line and head for the barrel on your right, circle that barrel clockwise, then tear off toward the barrel straight across from you, the one that was to your left when you were crossing the starting line.
 Circle this second barrel counterclockwise, and as you come out of this turn, race to circle the far barrel, again counterclockwise.
 Then, leaving that barrel, race madly back to the finish line.

-Riders usually hold the reins in the left hand, and grabbing the saddle horse is fine.
-The riders stay over the horse's withers to aid the horse's run to the next barrel and stirrups are usually a little shorter for barrel racing than is usually the case in more normal work or riding for pleasure.
+Riders usually hold the reins in the left hand, and grabbing the saddle horn is fine.
+Riders stay over the horse's withers to aid the horse's run to the next barrel and stirrups are usually a little shorter for barrel racing than is usually the case in more normal work or riding for pleasure.

 Both the rodeo and shows offer the barrel racer ample opportunities to race and this event is highly popular with both male and female riders, kids and adults.